UltraGreed/maze-cxx/README.md

 Use WASD to walk, Q/E to rotate, ESC to exit.

 Configuration can be provided via GameHeaders/config.h file.
-Generated maze in saved as mazemap.txt
+Generated maze is saved as mazemap.txt

 See also
 --------